Case Type: Felony Sex Abuse

 False sex abuse cases are undoubtedly one of the easier cases to push through the legal system.
 Oftentimes, charges result only from one person’s allegations.
 The police and the court know the public will believe the accused to be guilty just by announcing the charges against them.

-Bud Sonnentag’s false sex abuse case went on for over two years, and it epitomizes the need and the abilities of the US~Observer.
+Bud Sonnentag’s false sex abuse case went on for over two years, and it epitomizes the need, and showcases the abilities of the US~Observer.

 From the article “Sonnentag False Sex Abuse Felonies Dropped With Prejudice“: